UFPE-Plataformas-Dist-2025/agenda-de-compromissos-http/README.md

 - **CRUD Operations via API**: Clients perform the four basic data operations through standard HTTP methods:
     - **C**reate (POST /appointments)
     - **R**ead (GET /appointments)
-    - **U**pdate (PUT /appointments/:id)
+    - **U**pdate (PATCH /appointments/:id)
     - **D**elete (DELETE /appointments/:id)
 - **Data Persistence**: The schedule is saved to a JSON file on the server.
-- **Interactive Command-Line Interface**: TThe client, powered by Axios, provides an interactive prompt for communicating with the API.
+- **Interactive Command-Line Interface**: The client, powered by Axios, provides an interactive prompt for communicating with the API.

 ## Architectural Shift: The HTTP Request-Response Model